 Louise utilises her broad range of knowledge and experience, along with her excellent communication skills to provide a comprehensive approach to the care of people with foot and related lower limb conditions.

-Ms Grace Wolter, Podiatrist
+Ms Helen Burnet, Podiatrist

 What is a Podiatrist?

-Podiatrists are University trained, health professionals specialising in the prevention, diagnosis, treatment and rehabilitation of disorders of the foot and the lower limb.
+Podiatrists are university-trained, health professionals specialising in the prevention, diagnosis, treatment, and rehabilitation of disorders of the foot and the lower limb.

-Common conditions a podiatrist would treat include bone and joint disorders, muscular, neurological and circulatory complaints, skin and nail disorders, corns, calluses, ingrown toenails and sporting injuries.
+Common conditions a podiatrist would treat include bone and joint disorders, muscular, neurological, and circulatory complaints, skin and nail disorders, corns, calluses, ingrown toenails, and sporting injuries.